WHAT IS A HYDROGEN BATTERY ?

 A Universal battery cartridge is designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and long haul trucks, based on standard sizes of cartridges or packs.
 This is an option for vehicle OEMs, by way of fuel-future-proofing new EVs.
 The important element is compatibility of OEMs, many of which platforms could be retro-fitted to increase range, especially electrically propelled trucks.

 That said, the other important thing about a 'Universal Hydrogen Battery' is that they might form the beating heart of SmartNet™ service stations.
 These versatile cartridges also store hydrogen molecules and release them as electricity on demand for load-leveling national grids.
 Thus obviating the need for yesteryear's gas holder storage silos for any hydrogen grid.

-The system provides massive energy storage potential for mismatched solar and wind generated (renewable) electricity in remote regions, for use in cities in other regions.
+The system provides massive energy storage potential for mismatched solar and wind generated (renewable) electricity in remote regions, for use in smarter cities and rural locations.

-Say goodbye V2G, that robs motorists of energy, from their onboard battery packs.
+Say goodbye to V2G, that robs motorists of energy, from their onboard battery packs.
 Although, until we have SmartNet,™ Vehicle-To-Grid, is one way of tackling the problem.
 At least the utilities have cottoned to that.

 When manufactured in large numbers, a Universal cartridge will be significantly cheaper to produce than hundreds of different systems from dozens of OESs.